brandon-rhodes/python-patterns/gang-of-four/decorator-pattern/index.rst

-It might also have occurred to you that the code to which you are passing the wrapper is unlikely call every single file method that exists.
+It might also have occurred to you that the code to which you are passing the wrapper is unlikely to call every single file method that exists.
 What if it only calls two methods?
 Or only one?
 In many cases a programmer has found